dennisreimann/website/src/articles/2017-01-03-improve-learning.md

 ### Do you feel me?

 Don't get me wrong: I learned tons of stuff working on these client projects, but not exactly the topics I felt I should be focusing on.
-My backlog of things I wanted to read, podcasts I wanted to listen to, and conference talks I wanted to watch had grown to a point where consuming all of these became almost unattainable.
+My backlog of things I wanted to read, podcasts I wanted to listen to and conference talks I wanted to watch had grown to a point where consuming all of these became almost unattainable.

 I love working in the web industry as it gives me a chance to challenge my thinking and knowledge basically every day.
 Yet this becomes stressful and tiring when you start feeling like you are missing out on something.